Yes. I was bullied for refusing a mammogram!

 I was wrong.
 Again!

 The doctor came in and instead of telling me the result of the ultrasound, she gave me yet one more lecture.
 I tried to reason with her.
-And I explained about the radiation.
+And I explained my feelings about radiation and the usefulness of a mammogram on my dense breasts.
 I told her that doctors always send me for ultrasounds because of the dense breasts.

 But no, she was pushing that mammogram like HER life depended on it.